 I was recently asked what the difference was between BIRT reports in Maximo and Performance Management Dashboards.
-My answer essentially applies to any other Enterprise Asset Management (EAM) EAM reporting tool in any other EAM.
+My answer essentially applies to any other Enterprise Asset Management (EAM) reporting tool.

 A few (or more than that) years ago I was working with a home-grown CMMS.
 I was only allowed to have 10 registered reports which never made sense to me and was a nightmare to manage.
 Every time I wanted to see my data in a different format, I would need to choose one of the other reports and delete it.
 If someone else wanted to create a report, I had no choice in which one was deleted.
 These were basic reports, lists of data, i.e. Work Orders for a specific building with hours and cost of materials.
 There were no calculations available, so I spent a lot of time working with the data.
 I got really good at it, wasting my time I mean!
 I could only print them, so it was static data once I ran the report.